 Instead of using a single access point, these systems use multiple nodes that act as repeaters to cover more areas within your home, meaning you will have fewer points where WiFi coverage is absent.

-Get rid of dead zones
+Get rid of dead zones.

-The farther away you are from a traditional router, the weaker the wireless signal becomes.
+The farther you are from a traditional router, the weaker the wireless signal becomes.
 This problem is eliminated by using a mesh network.

-Each station relays information to and from one another, which is why you can use them continuously throughout your home as they use each unit as a stepping stone back to your internet router.
+Each station relays information to and from one another, which is why you can use them continuously throughout your home, as they use each unit as a stepping stone back to your internet router.

 Control everything from your smartphone!